MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/inventory-how-work-item-tracking.md

 ms.date: 08/22/2017
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: 2c13559bb3dc44cdb61697f5135c5b931e34d2a8
+ms.sourcegitcommit: bec0619be0a65e3625759e13d2866ac615d7513c
-ms.openlocfilehash: 326c7931cc0217c72ede62d5516dba5f4ee6fa32
+ms.openlocfilehash: f9672af6dc4f87f52773a91c587f60c6afe98b8f
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/22/2017
+ms.lasthandoff: 01/30/2018

 ---
-# <a name="how-to-work-with-serial-and-lot-numbers"></a>How to: Work with Serial and Lot Numbers
+# <a name="work-with-serial-and-lot-numbers"></a>Work with Serial and Lot Numbers
 You can assign serial numbers and lot numbers to any outbound or inbound document, and its posted item tracking entries are displayed in the related item ledger entries.
 You perform the work in the **Item Tracking Lines** window.

 The matrix of quantity fields at the top of the **Item Tracking Lines** window displays the quantities and sums of item tracking numbers being defined on the lines.
 The quantities must correspond to those of the document line, which is indicated by 0 in the **Undefined** fields.

 As a performance measure, the program collects the availability information in the **Item Tracking Lines** window only once, when you open the window.
 This means that the program does not update the availability information during the time that you have the window open, even if changes occur in inventory or on other documents during that time.

 Items with serial or lot numbers can be traced both backwards and forward in their supply chain.
 This is useful for general quality assurance and for product recalls.
-For more information, see [How to: Trace Item-Tracked Items](inventory-how-to-trace-item-tracked-items.md).
+For more information, see [Trace Item-Tracked Items](inventory-how-to-trace-item-tracked-items.md).

 ## <a name="about-picking-serial-or-lot-numbers-in-the-warehouse"></a>About Picking Serial or Lot Numbers in the Warehouse
 Outbound handling of serial or lot numbers is a frequent task in different warehouse processes.